Real Non-Commutative Convexity I: Bipolar Theorem

 \begin{lemma} Let $K$ be a classical compact convex set (in a real dual Banach space).
 Then ${\rm Min}_{\bR}(K)_c = {\rm Min}_{\bC}(K)$ as nc convex sets, with both equaling $K$ at the first level. \end{lemma}

 \begin{proof} Complexifying the relation $A_{\bR}({\rm Min}_{\bR}(K)) = {\rm OMIN}_{\bR}(A(K)),$ we have

-In the last equality we used \cite[Proposition 9.18]{BR} taking $V = {\rm OMIN}(A_{\bR}(K))$, so that $V_c = A_{\bC}(K)$ (note that $A_{\bR}(K)$ has the trivial involution at the first level).
+In the last equality we used \cite[Proposition 9.19]{BR} taking $V = {\rm OMIN}(A_{\bR}(K))$, so that $V_c = A_{\bC}(K)$ (note that $A_{\bR}(K)$ has the trivial involution at the first level).
 However ${\rm OMIN}_{\bC}(A_{\bC}(K)) = A_{\bC}({\rm Min}_{\bC}(K))$ by the complex case of Proposition \ref{omin}.
 It follows by the functorial correspondence between compact nc convex sets and operator systems that ${\rm Min}_{\bR}(K)_c = {\rm Min}_{\bC}(K)$. \end{proof}

 An OMIN (resp.\ OMAX) operator system is just a (real or complex) function system with OMIN (resp.\ OMAX) operator system structure, or equivalently equals OMIN$(A(K))$ (resp.\ OMAX$(A(K))$) for a classical closed convex set $K$.
-As discovered in \cite[Section 9]{BR}, an AOU space with nontrivial involution cannot be an OMIN (resp.\ OMAX) operator system.
+As discovered in \cite[Section 9]{BR} (see the lines preceding our Subsection \ref{SecBasicDefinitions} above), a real AOU $*$-space (resp.\ real operator system $V$) with nontrivial involution cannot be (resp.\ cannot have an associated) OMIN (resp.\ OMAX) operator system.
 We remind the reader that an OMIN (resp.\ OMAX) operator system has the property that unital positive maps into (resp.\ out of) it, are ucp.

 We define the maximal quantization ${\rm Max}(K)$ by the functorial correspondence between compact nc convex sets and operator systems, via $A({\rm Max}(K)) = {\rm OMAX}(A(K))$.
 We have that Max$(K)$ is the nc set $(K^n)$ with $K^n$ in $M_n(E^*)$ the set of unital positive (selfadjoint) linear maps $\varphi : A_{\bF}(K) \to M_n$.
 (Cf.\ e.g.\ \cite[End of Section 5]{EW}, where the maximal one is defined by duality or by the bipolar theorem as the prepolar of $({\rm Min}(K))^\circ$.
 For an appropriate choice of $E$ this will coincide with ours because both are the largest compact nc convex set agreeing with $K$ at `level 1'.)
 This is nc convex and nc compact, indeed by a basic property of OMAX, $(K^n)$ is the nc matrix state space of ${\rm OMAX}(A(K))$.
 That is,